Cubs vs. Phillies Player Props Betting Odds

 Happ Stats

-- Ian Happ has put up 71 hits with 18 doubles, two triples, seven home runs and 53 walks.
+- Ian Happ has 71 hits with 18 doubles, two triples, seven home runs and 54 walks.
 He has driven in 37 runs with six stolen bases.

 Happ Recent Games